jfeltz/emamux-ghci/README.md

     (setq emamux-ghci:exts '("UnicodeSyntax" "GADTs"))

-  Note, a <i>emamux-ghci:proj-sync</i> is performed on emamaux-ghci:proj-load-[buffer|file] if project settings have been changed.
+  Note, a <i>emamux-ghci:proj-sync</i> is performed on emamux-ghci:proj-load-[buffer|file] if project settings have been changed.
 However, this can be done manually:

     M-x emamux-ghci:proj-sync